 For individuals, the best method is to create local address groups by selecting people from the GAL (Global Address List).
 Once this list is created, one can then schedule meetings with the group.
 The real benefit is that the group will combine everyone's free busy information so that you don't need to check each individual's free/busy times.

-For departments, the recommended solution is to call the ITS Service Desk and ask to have a group added to the GAL.
+For departments, the recommended solution is to call the RIT Service Center and ask to have a group added to the GAL.
 This way it is available to all users in the department.

 Can I use my local address book to find people's free/busy information?